crypto-banker/bridgeless/README.md

 <a name="features"/></a>
 ## Features
 Bridgeless is:
+1. **Trustless**: There are absolutely zero admin or owner privileges in Bridgeless, and it is entirely non-upgradeable.
+Bridgeless' acts a verifiably neutral intermediary, facilitating transactions between users and order fulfillers that would otherwise require the users to trust the fulfillers.
-1. **Chain-Agnostic**: Bridgeless makes no assumptions about existing chain infrastructure, and can be easily deployed on any EVM-compatible chain.
+2. **Chain-Agnostic**: Bridgeless makes no assumptions about existing chain infrastructure, and can be easily deployed on any EVM-compatible chain.
-2. **Exchange-Agnostic**: Bridgeless does not care how a Fulfiller satisfies any (set of) user order(s).
+3. **Exchange-Agnostic**: Bridgeless does not care how a Fulfiller satisfies any (set of) user order(s).
 Fulfillers can use multiple DEXes and a private orderbook all in the same transaction if they'd like to -- the sky is the limit!
-3. **Signed Approval Signature Scheme-Agnostic** : As mentioned above, Bridgeless makes no assumptions about the signed approval scheme of the ERC20 tokens which its users swap.
+4. **Signed Approval Signature Scheme-Agnostic** : As mentioned above, Bridgeless makes no assumptions about the signed approval scheme of the ERC20 tokens which its users swap.
-4. **Not Rent Seeking**: Bridgeless makes *zero* money itself, and has *no value capture mechanism* built into it.
+5. **Not Rent Seeking**: Bridgeless makes *zero* money itself, and has *no value capture mechanism* built into it.
 Instead, Bridgeless merely provides a free, open source, trustless platform on which users and Fulfillers can transact freely.
-5. **A Public Good**: Bridgeless provides a *provably neutral platform*, facilitating transactions that would otherwise be impossible.
+6. **A Public Good**: Bridgeless provides a *provably neutral platform*, facilitating transactions that would otherwise be impossible.
 Bridgeless is licensed with the copyleft [AGPL-3.0](https://www.gnu.org/licenses/agpl-3.0.en.html) license, to ensure that it will remain in the public domain.
-6. **Decentralized**: Bridgeless was designed with a maximally decentralized architecture in mind.
+7. **Decentralized**: Bridgeless was designed with a maximally decentralized architecture in mind.
 If a user has provided the necessary signatures to a Bridgeless contract, then *anyone* can fulfill their order, in any fashion they'd like!
 Likewise, even the 'mock' BridgelessSwapperUniswap contract is designed as a permissionless adapter, allowing anyone to fulfill a user's order through a simple swap on UniswapV2-type pools.

 <a name="installation"/></a>